-Whether you’re teaching second grade for the first time this year or you’re a longtime vet, we’ve got you covered!
-We’ve collected 50 of the best tips and tricks from both our WeAreTeachers Helpline and around the Web.
-If you need ideas for your second-grade classroom, you’re in the right place!
+Whether you’re teaching second grade for the first time or you’re a longtime vet, we’ve got you covered!
+We’ve collected 50 of the best tips and tricks from both the WeAreTeachers Helpline and around the web.
+If you need ideas for your second grade classroom, you’re in the right place!

 1. Have a procedure for everything.

 “It’s really important in second grade that you have procedures for everything!
 My first year, I had procedures for the big things but not the smaller things, and that was a mistake.
-Tattling and girl drama was big in my class and not starting off with a policy and procedure for addressing it took from instructional time initially.” —Donella H.
+Tattling and girl drama was big in my class.
+Not starting off with a policy and procedure for addressing it took from instructional time initially.” —Donella H.

 2. Create a class constitution.

-After learning about the constitution, students can apply their knowledge by creating their own class constitution called “We the Kids”!
+After learning about the constitution, students can apply their knowledge by creating their own class constitution called “We the Kids!” —Kreative in Kinder

 3. Consider alternative seating.